-If you're one of the 18 million adult Americans who have been diagnosed with obstructive sleep apnea (OSA), it's crucial to see a doctor for treatment.
-Sleep apnea can interrupt your sleep, especially deep-stage slumber, and increase your risk for other health conditions.
+If you're one of the 18 million adult Americans with obstructive sleep apnea (OSA), it's crucial to see a doctor for treatment.
+Sleep apnea can interrupt your sleep, especially deep-stage slumber, and increase your risk for other health conditions, including heart disease.

 Beyond seeing a doctor for sleep apnea treatment, there are things you can do at home to improve your sleep apnea symptoms.
 Some strategies have the added benefit of improving your health, reducing the risk of related medical conditions.